Multiband superconductivity and a deep gap minimum from the specific heat in KCa$_2$(Fe$_{1-x}$Ni$_x$)$_4$As$_4$F$_2$ ($x$ = 0, 0.05, 0.13): Results and discussion

 \subsection{Resistivity and magnetization characterization}

 Figure~\ref{fig1}(a) shows the magnetization of KCa$_2$(Fe$_{1-x}$Ni$_x$)$_4$As$_4$F$_2$ ($x$ = 0, 0.05, 0.13, 0.17) at 5 Oe for both zero-field cooling (ZFC) and field-cooling (FC) modes.
-The diamagnetic transitions are detected at 33.3 K, 28.6 K and 14.5 K for the samples with $x$ = 0, 0.05, 0.13, respectively.
-After being corrected by the demagnetization effect, the samples have full magnetic shielding volume in the low temperature limit.
-Figure~\ref{fig1}(b) presents the in-plane resistivity measurements of the samples KCa$_2$(Fe$_{1-x}$Ni$_x$)$_4$As$_4$F$_2$ ($x$ = 0, 0.05, 0.13, 0.17) at zero magnetic field from 2 K to 300 K. Using the criterion of 50$\%$ of the normal state resistivity, the $T_c$ can be determined as 33.9 K, 28.7 K and 15.7 K for the samples with $x$ = 0, 0.05, 0.13, respectively.
+The diamagnetic transitions are detected at 33.3 K, 28.6 K, and 14.5 K for the samples with $x$ = 0, 0.05, 0.13, respectively.
+After being corrected by the demagnetization effect, the samples roughly have full magnetic shielding volume in the low-temperature limit.
+Figure~\ref{fig1}(b) presents the in-plane resistivity measurements of the samples KCa$_2$(Fe$_{1-x}$Ni$_x$)$_4$As$_4$F$_2$ ($x$ = 0, 0.05, 0.13, 0.17) at zero magnetic field from 2 K to 300 K. Using the criterion of 50$\%$ of the normal state resistivity, the $T_c$ can be determined as 33.9 K, 28.7 K, and 15.7 K for the three superconducting samples, respectively.
 The superconducting transitions are quite sharp, demonstrating the good quality of our samples.
-For the samples with $x$ = 0.17, both resistivity and magnetization measurements do not detect any superconducting behavior above 2 K. It is found that upon Ni doping, $T_c$ decreases gradually untill superconductivity is killed.
-In order to obtain more information about their electronic transport properties, we can study the resistivity in the normal state.
-For the three superconducting samples, the resistivity data in the low temperature region exhibits quite good linear behavior.
-If we adopt an empirical formula like $\rho = \rho_{0} + {T}^{n}$, we find that the exponent $n$ will be close to 1, manifesting a non-Fermi liquid behavior.
-However, for the parent sample, it yields a negative intercept of resistivity at zero temperature, which is unphysical.
-Due to the multi-orbital features of the 12442 system, it is expected that more than one type of carrier is involved in conducting.
-The $T$-linear term associated with non-Fermi liquid behavior is presumed to be the dominant contribution, while it is also expected that there are additional terms; otherwise, the resistance would decrease below zero.
-In a material with multiple types of charge carriers, each of them can simultaneously contribute to the overall conductivity.
-Following Matthiessen's rule, the total resistivity can be approximated as the sum of the resistivities caused by each scattering mechanism.
-In this context, we adopt a two-fluid model to fit the resistivity data of all the samples below 50 K, which is believed that the resistivity arises from both non-Fermi liquid and Fermi liquid contributions.
-The formula is as follows \cite{RN22}
+For the samples with $x$ = 0.17, both resistivity and magnetization measurements do not detect any superconducting behavior above 2 K. It is found that upon Ni doping, $T_c$ decreases gradually until superconductivity is killed.
+In order to obtain more information about their electric transport properties, we can study the resistivity in the normal state.
+Remarkably, the resistivity data for the three superconducting samples exhibit a good linear relationship with temperature at low temperatures, indicating a non-Fermi liquid behavior.
+To analyze this behavior, we adopt a linear fitting approach to the resistivity data of the three superconducting samples below 70 K, using Equation (1):